WarriorFunder Project Application

 Financial Information

-Typical crowdfunding projects raise between $1,000 - $5,000.
-This number will depend entirely on the size of your potential donor pool, your personal contacts, and the amount of personal effort devoted to the project.
+Typical crowdfunding projects raise between $1,000 - $5,000, but can potentially raise more depending entirely on the size of your potential donor pool, your personal contacts, and the amount of personal effort devoted to the project.
 It is best to set modest, attainable, and realistic goals—and transcend them.
 Your donors will be inspired to support a project if it reflects success and momentum.

 Lead Donors